 -

-Some examples of pastoral care include the corporal and spiritual works of mercy, particularly those that occur within contexts of parish and ecclesial ministry. -
+Some examples of pastoral care include the corporal and spiritual works of mercy, particularly those that occur within contexts of parish and ecclesial ministry, as well as visitation ministries, prison ministry, etc. -